openscript-ch/railshoeck-inertia-presentation/slides.md

 # ALWAYS evaluated
 users: User.all,

-# IMMER on standard visits
+# ALWAYS on standard visits
 # OPTIONAL on partial reloads
 # CONDITIONALLY evaluated
 users: -> { User.all },